 CARMEN PIRAS (Writer, Admin)

-Since September 2016 I am a Marie Curie Postdoctoral Researcher at KU Leuven (Belgium), where I work on polymers, hydrogels and rheology modifiers as a part of an European Project called ISSFLOW.
+I am currently working as a Postdoctoral Researcher in materials chemistry at the University of York (UK), where I study new hydrogels for biological applications.
+From September 2016 to December 2017 I worked as a Marie Curie Postdoctoral Researcher at KU Leuven (Belgium).
 In 2012, I graduated in Chemistry and Pharmaceutical Technologies at the University of Cagliari (Italy) and I then started a PhD in material chemistry at the University of Kent, which I completed in July 2016.
 The research project I’ve been working on during my PhD focussed on the production of biocompatible hydrogels for cell culture and pharmaceutical applications.
 Science, research and writing have always been a passion for me and popular science is the perfect way to combine them.
 In my spare time I love studying languages (spanish and greek are my challenges at the moment), going to the gym and travelling.
 Besides this, I’m a coffee addicted and jaffa cakes are definitely my weakness.

 Follow me on Twitter: @PirasCc